grpc/grpc.io/content/en/docs/guides/opentelemetry-metrics.md

 #### Q. How do I get throughput or QPS (queries per second)?

-Use a count aggregation on the latency histogram metrics - `grpc.client.attempt.duration` / `grpc.client.call.duration` (for clients) or `grpc.server.call.duration` (for servers).
+Use a count aggregation on the latency histogram metrics:
+`grpc.client.attempt.duration` / `grpc.client.call.duration` (for clients) or
+`grpc.server.call.duration` (for servers).